 acquire#

-acquire is a tool to quickly gather forensic artifacts from disk images or a live system into a lightweight container.
-This makes acquire an excellent tool to, among others, speed up the process of digital forensic triage. acquire uses dissect to gather forensic artifacts from the raw disk, if possible.
+acquire is a tool to quickly gather forensic artefacts from disk images or a live system into a lightweight container.
+This makes acquire an excellent tool to, among others, speed up the process of digital forensic triage. acquire uses dissect to gather forensic artefacts from the raw disk, if possible.

 The most basic usage of acquire is as follows: